danger/danger-js/README.md

 ( and maybe `flow-typed install jest@14`)

-You can run the `danger` command globally from your dev build by running `npm link`.
+You can run the `danger` command globally from your dev build by running `npm run link`.

 ### What is the TODO?